jjrasche/dnd-simulation/resources/concept.md

 - with this method builds action's will have a chance based definitive outcome on the encounter
 - the actions of other builds in the encounter will modify both the environemnt and builds engaged in the encounter

+ ## long term ideas
+ - a platform for creating and selling modules by builidng enviornments, objects, and NPCs
+ - campaign log
+    - add facts that become cannon
+ - npcs track negative/positive experiences with player characters